-The Trials of Herakles, Part IV
+The Trials of Herakles, Part VII

 Everyone laughed.
 Why would a goddess take anything a mortal does seriously?
 “At one point, fairly early on, Alcaeus fashioned a net of sorts to try and catch the hind.
 It was only out of sheer dumb luck that one night, while he slept, the hind stumbled across the net and got trapped.
 Its cries woke Alcaeus.”